Best Buy to Let Mortgage Rates Compare Deals

 Borrower Status

-You can be a first-time buyer, first-time landlord, experienced landlord or professional landlord.
+You can be a first time buyer, first time landlord, experienced landlord or professional landlord.
 Which lender you can use depends on individual lenders’ preferences, but typically first-time buyers will find fewer lenders willing to lend on buy-to-let properties.
 Not all lenders accept large portfolios either.

 Location of Borrower's Residence

-Buy-to-let lenders normally require that borrowers live in the UK.
+Buy to let mortgage lenders normally require that borrowers live in the UK.
 There are some lenders that accept expat applicants, but these underwriters may have slightly stricter overall criteria.

 Credit History